 - 1 large carrot finely diced

-- 2 stalks celery leaves included, thinly sliced
+- 2 ribs celery leaves included, thinly sliced

 - 6 cups chicken stock/broth

 - 2 boneless skinless chicken breasts about 1 lb.